 Are you interested in exhibiting your work?
 Our gallery is available for you to hire and put on your own exhibition.
 Contact us for more details.

 Fancy getting your hands into some clay?
 Be creative and build your own work of art.
-Or learn how to throw clay on a wheel.
 Have fun at a hands-on clay workshop at Crackpot Studios.

-You can book in for one of our scheduled beginners workshops.
+We offer 'one-off' 2.5hr workshops where you get to create your own piece.
+If you would like to learn more, we have a 4 week course and 6 week course available in 2023.
 Or if you would like to celebrate a birthday or special event through clay creation, get in touch!
-We can host a 2.5hr clay workshop specific to your event for 6 to 12 people.
+We can host a 2.5hr clay workshop specific to your event for 6 to 10 people.
 BYO food and drinks.

 Meet The Team